 “Less strict rules would have a limited impact on banks’ earnings and business positions, so it’s unlikely that we would take any rating actions as a result,” S&P said in the statement.
 “Stricter rules could lead us to take negative rating actions on certain banks.”

-In addition to Goldman Sachs and Morgan Stanley (MS), S&P included Bank of America Corp.
-(BAC), Citigroup Inc. (C), JPMorgan Chase & Co.
-(JPM), PNC Financial Services Group Inc. (PNC), U.S. Bancorp, and Wells Fargo & Co.
-(WFC) in its analysis.
+In addition to Goldman Sachs and Morgan Stanley (MS:US), S&P included Bank of America Corp.
+(BAC:US), Citigroup Inc. (C:US), JPMorgan Chase & Co.
+(JPM:US), PNC Financial Services Group Inc. (PNC:US), U.S. Bancorp, and Wells Fargo & Co.
+(WFC:US) in its analysis.
 Those eight banks earned a combined $70.5 billion in pretax profit in the first nine months of this year, according to company reports.

 Section 619 of the Dodd-Frank Act, also known as the Volcker rule, limits federally regulated banks’ ability to make proprietary trades, or bets on their own behalf, and curbs their investments in private equity and hedge funds to 3 percent of Tier 1 capital.
 While proponents of the rule say it will help minimize risk-taking, executives at some of the banks say the rule is unnecessary.

 S&P said proprietary-trading restrictions could help make banks safer.